 If you have a big enough laundry basket, you can continue to water and add potting soil until the potato plant starts to flower.
 Once it flowers, give it consistent water and wait…

 On a dry day, gently pour out your laundry basket onto your work area, being careful not to puncture the tubers.
 The soil should not be compact, so it should be easy to do.
 Compost the soil.

 New potatoes will be ready for harvest after about 10 weeks, or you can harvest all of your potatoes once the vine leaves turn yellow and wither, usually about 15 weeks.
 Don’t give them any water once they get to this stage or the potatoes may rot.

-Make sure you brush off any soil clinging to the potatoes, then store them in a cool, dry, dark place.
-The ideal temperature for storage is 35 to 40°F and remember potatoes and apples don’t mix; their ethylene gas will cause potatoes to spoil.
+Make sure you brush off any soil clinging to the potatoes, then store them in a cool, dry, dark place until they’re added to the menu.
+The ideal temperature for storage is 35 to 40°F – and remember potatoes and apples don’t mix; their ethylene gas will cause potatoes to spoil.
 Washing potatoes shortens their storage life so don’t wash them until right before you use them.

 This is a frugal and fun way to grow small batches of potatoes, right on your deck or patio.
 Right now I’m 5 weeks into my experiment.
 I will update the harvest data and post pictures in August.

 Meanwhile, you can take a look at my Pinterest Board – Potatoes | Goodness Unearthed – for all things potato.